Integralist/integralist.co.uk/content/posts/architecture-interview.md

 > Note: this is typically carried out on a whiteboard, but pen and paper is sufficent too (although harder for both candidate and interviewer to share and discuss over).

-Where as for a more senior role, like an engineering manager (or even a director of engineering), the format will change to one where the candidate is asked to _present_ a system architecture they've been involved with.
+Whereas for a more senior role, like an engineering manager (or even a director of engineering), the format will change to one where the candidate is asked to _present_ a system architecture they've been involved with.

 The reason for the switch around of formats is that generally the more senior roles won't necesarily be controlling the system design (they'll have input, but generally speaking this would be the responsibility of individual teams), and so what you're trying to gauge from that type of interview is an understanding of whether they have a solid technical grounding, because their other skills are of a bigger priority.